Who is AireCon sponsored by?

 Harrogate Convention Centre with access through Entrance 2.
 We will be using Hall Q as the central focus for the event with open gaming, exhibitors and more all together.
-We'll also have Hall D for open gaming on Saturday as well as the King's Suite, that we'll use for events and seminars.
+We'll also have Hall D for open gaming on Saturday as well as the King's Suite and Crown Suite, that we'll use for events and seminars.

 Harrogate is ideally located, not far from the A1, just get off at J45 from the south or J47 from the north and follow the signs.
 Click here for parking information.
 There's good rail links, and the station is just 5 minutes away and it's only 20 minutes from Leeds/Bradford Airport.